 Tools and tips for better results

-- Use a Flame Boss or Egg Genius controller - Take advantage of consistent, controlled temperature while monitoring meat team without having to open your cooker to check progress. (if you're lookin' you're not cookin')
+- Use a Flame Boss or Egg Genius controller - Take full advantage of consistent, controlled temperature while monitoring meat temp without having to open your cooker to check progress.
+(If you're lookin' you're not cookin')

 Brine your Bird

-- Allow 16-18 minutes per pound cook time* (paying attention to meat temp.) plus 1 hour to rest.
+- Estimate 14-16 minutes per pound cook time* (paying attention to meat temp.) plus 1 hour to rest.

 - Fill your firebox with natural lump charcoal.

 - Start your fire, and get temperature to 350 degrees.